 Role of NHRIs in Realising Economic and Social Rights

 In 2019, we have placed a special focus on showcasing the role of NHRIs in realising economic and social rights in Europe.
-Our Annual Conference 2019 brings together regional and international organisations and civil society with European NHRIs to explore how a human rights-based approach to policies can have a positive impact on the enjoyment of economic and social rights and lead to improved economic and social cohesion in Europe.
-The conference has a specific focus on poverty, the right to housing, labour rights, justiciability and the promotion of economic and social rights.
+Our Annual Conference in 2019 brought together regional and international organisations and civil society with European NHRIs to explore how a human rights-based approach to policies can have a positive impact on the enjoyment of economic and social rights and lead to improved economic and social cohesion in Europe.
+The conference had a specific focus on poverty, the right to housing, labour rights, justiciability and the promotion of economic and social rights.

 The 6th edition of the NHRI Academy also focused on economic and social rights, providing an open environment for sharing good practices among NHRI peers and other supporters and partners, including NGOs, academics and regional human rights organisations.

 |Interactive page: Economic and Social Rights – Practices of NHRIs in Europe|

 Human Rights-Based Approach to Poverty Reduction and Measurement

 Poverty is not only a lack of income; it is a lack of access to human rights.
 Given their broad human rights mandate and position between civil society and the state NHRIs are ideal actors in supporting a human rights-based approach to poverty reduction and measurement.

 We have developed a guide to support European NHRIs in their work to advance a human rights-based approach to poverty reduction and measurement while also making use of the Sustainable Development Goals.
 The guide is based on an extensive study conducted at our request by Olivier de Schutter, Professor at UCLouvain and SciencesPo and member of the UN Committee on Economic, Social and Cultural Rights.

 |Download: A Human Rights-Based Approach to Poverty Reduction and Measurement – A Guide for NHRIs|